tournesol-app/tournesol/backend/tournesol/resources/export_readme.txt

 - score:

-  The score is an integer in the range [-score_magnitude, +score_magnitude].
+  The score is an integer in the range [-score_max, +score_max].
 Negative values indicate that the user considers the video_a better, and positive values indicate that they prefer the video_b.
 A score of 0 or close to 0 means that they find the two videos similar.

-- score_magnitude:
+- score_max:

   The absolute value of the minimum and maximum score.
 10 means the user could have given a score between -10 and +10 for the criterion.